gitruhul/learn-python-flask-workshop/README.md

 * Database Integration with flask-sqlalchemy
 * Create Sample Flask Apps

+#### Outcomes

+* Understanding purpose of Flask Framework
+* Writing sample projects
+* Testing a Flask Application
+* Debugging a Flask Application
+* A realtime understanding of Web Apps
+* Understanding the pirpose of Micro-Services

 ### DAY-2 (Create Web Applications + Try Web Apps from GitHub)

 * Downloading any Flask App from Github